reorx/obsidian-daily-notes-opener/README.md

     Default: `#2d291f`

+## FAQ

+- Q: Does this work with [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes)?

+	A: Yes, if *Daily Notes* in the **Periodic Notes** plugin is enabled, it will use settings from Periodic Notes, otherwise, it will use settings from the **Daily notes core plugin**.

 ## Credits

 This project is made possible by the community surrounding it and especially the wonderful projects listed in this document.